jpgs2000/joao_silva_projects/README.md

 ## 🔹 3D Printed Jewelry Box

-**Technologies:** Blender, 3D Printing
+**Technologies:** Blender, 3D Printing, Solidworks

-* Designed a custom jewelry storage box using Blender to explore a different 3D modelling workflow
+* Designed a custom jewelry storage box using Blender and Solidworks to explore a different 3D modelling workflow
 * Developed the model considering printability and assembly dimensions
 * Manufactured prototypes using a personal 3D printer